isb-cgc/ISB-CGC-Webapp/README.md

  15. Set the working directory to `\home\vagrant\www`
  16. Click ok to save

+You will also need to set the *shell/python-su.sh* file to be executable.
+You can do this in the vagrant machines command line with the command `chmod +x /home/vagrant/www/shell/python-su.sh`

 ### Running

 To run your server in PyCharm:

  1. Make sure your Vagrant machine is running by going to **Tools > Vagrant > Up**
  2. Click on the Run or Debug icons in the toolbar
- 3. Click Next on the configuration dialog
+ 3. Click Run or Debug button on the configuration dialog
  4. Click Continue Anyway to run the machine

 Your server will start and the PyCharm console should show all the logs and output from the system.
 If you are running in debug, you can also use breakpoints to stop the execution and examine variables and code as it runs.